-Here’s people from across a business to describe their product:
+Here is how people from across a business describe their product:

 Development: split the product into modules or areas that relate to how the product is made.
 For example, in software it’s common to talk about Core or Back-End, UI, and integration modules.

 Marketing: talk about the product in terms of its features – particularly its unique or more saleable features.
 They don’t care what components an application is made of; only that it can run on a range of common browsers and can perform a range of dazzling feats of technological wizardry.

 Implementation: describe the product in terms of the set-up options.
 This often includes core components (not the same as Development’s “Core”, though), plug-ins or add-ons, and configurable features.

 Sales: often talk about the product in terms of what you can buy: the basic version plus optional upgrades; numbers of concurrent users.

 Support: often describe the product in terms of specific customer installations, and which features or plug-ins they’re using.

 And so on…(sorry if I’ve missed your part of the business, but hopefully you get the picture)

 It’s a bit like the “Blind men and the elephant” tale: each person approaches the product from their own direction, and therefore is unable to relate what they encounter to what their colleagues encounter.

 Incompatible viewpoints lead to increasing costs, time delays, difficulties growing teams, poor customer experience